 It’s common for users to wrap their cords around obstacles or even trip over them accidentally.
 If the cord is pulled while the tool is in use, it can disconnect the power.

-Because their power sources are self-contained, they can be taken any distance from your house and used without worrying about 100 or more feet of extension cord being dragged behind you.
+Because their power sources are on-board and self-contained, they can be taken any distance from your house and used without worrying about 100 or more feet of extension cord being dragged behind you.

-While you can get any piece of lawn equipment you need in a cordless battery-powered form, there are some that we recommend specifically.
+While you can get any piece of lawn equipment you need in a cordless battery-powered form, we recommend some specifically.

-In this section, you’ll find our top four picks for the essential battery-powered lawn tools no household should be without.
+In the section below, you’ll find our top four picks for the essential battery-powered lawn tools no household should be without.

 You may be surprised that a cordless lawnmower appears on our list of essentials.
 Still, there are excellent reasons for most homes to have one.